flippedbit/chaosity/README.md

-      --profile string             AWS credentials profile to use in order to connect (required) --region string              AWS region to perform chaos in (required) --subnets string             AWS Subnet IDs to perform chaos on (comma separated) --vpc-id string              AWS VPC to perform chaos in (required)
+      --profile string             AWS credentials profile to use in order to connect (required) --region string              AWS region to perform chaos in (required) --subnets string             AWS Subnet IDs to perform chaos on (comma separated) --tags string                Tags applied to resource to match on.
+Format: key1=value1,key2=value2 --vpc-id string              AWS VPC to perform chaos in (required)
 ```
 Example: